 If you do the above, your progress will look like that:

 Imagine progress like filling your car with fuel.
-If you fill only one car with gas, you will get further away than if you have to fill five different gasoline cars with fuel and limited budget.”Click to Tweet
+If you fill only one car with gas, you will get further away than if you have to fill five different gasoline cars with fuel and a limited budget.

 What Happens When You Focus On Doing One Thing